Germanunkol/CCD-IK-Panda3D/Readme.md

 - The "rotAxis" can either be a (unit) vector, or "None".
 In the latter case, the constraint acts like that of a ball joint (or maybe more like two perpendicular hinge joints).
 In the former case, the rotAxis is the axis of the hinge joint.
 Note that I only tested axis which are perpendicular to the "offset" vector, more specifically I usually use unitX or unitY.
 - After adding all bones, you must call "IKChain.finalize()".
 - Call IKChain.setTarget and IKChain.updateIK to make the chain (try to) reach for a target.
+- CCD tends to rotate the last segments (the ones close to the end effector) much more than those close to the root, which can be undesirable.
+To avoid this, an annealing strategy should be implemented, which weighs the movement of bones depending on their distance to the root.